 Discover the Italian Cultural Institute of Paris, a cultural treasure nestled in the historic Hôtel de Galliffet!
 Explore its history and its essential contribution to the spread of Italian culture in France.
 Located in the prestigious 7th arrondissement, this establishment offers language courses, cultural events and a rich library, attracting Italian culture lovers and history buffs alike.
 Want to learn Italian?
 [Read more]

-Olympic Games Paris 2024: Olympic jubilation, our photos from the exhibition at the Goldshteyn-Saatort gallery
+Tender Spirits: our photos of the urban art exhibition at the Goldshteyn-Saatort gallery

 MK2 Odéon: a lively cinema in the heart of the Latin Quarter